osenvosem/react-mobx-boilerplate/README.md

 - `npm start` — development server on port 8080;

 ### Prepearing for production
-- `npm run build:all`
-- `npm run start:prod` — server on port 3000;
-- `npm run prod` — alias for build:all and start:prod
+- `npm run prod` — build all bundles and start in production mode;

 ### Commands
 - `npm start` — start in development mode;